I See Stars: 3-D, Johnson's departure and Moore's arrival (2008–09)

-I See Stars recorded their debut album, 3-D, in 2008 at Chango Gridlock Studios in Orlando, Florida with producer Cameron Mizell.
+I See Stars recorded their debut album, 3-D, in 2008 at Chango Gridlock Studios in Orlando, Florida, with producer Cameron Mizell.
 The album featured Zach Johnson as the screamer and keyboardist.
-Johnson left the band soon after the album's release on April 14, 2009, due to personal problems he felt interfered with him too much while on tour.
-The band then gained Chris Moore, formerly of We Came as Romans and a merchandise salesman for the group, to join as the new screamer and keyboardist.
+Johnson left the band soon after the album's release on April 14, 2009, due to personal problems he felt interfered with him while on tour.
+Chris Moore, formerly of We Came as Romans and a merchandise salesman for the group, joined as the new screamer and keyboardist.

 In August 2009, I See Stars embarked on the second annual "Artery Foundation Across the Nation" tour, headlined by Emarosa with supporters Our Last Night, In Fear and Faith, Burden of a Day and Broadway.
 In 2010, I See Stars finished touring with Attack Attack!, Breathe Carolina, Asking Alexandria and Bury Tomorrow for the third annual Artery Foundation Across the Nation tour.